f1scratch/Variables-of-the-Sea/README.md

 When you have your answer, press Enter.

+Goal:
-There are 4 levels in total, Enjoy the game! :)
+There are 4 levels in total, you must pass at least 3 of them to escape the island.
+Have fun:)

 #Storyline